National Match Code: 256913

 • Flexible, comprehensive training in a variety of ambulatory care areas

-• Required rotations integrated throughout the year and encompass both ambulatory and community settings within the health system
+• Required rotations integrated throughout the year which encompass both ambulatory and community settings within the health system

 • Rotations and activities tailored to meet the needs and interests of each resident